ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 Re-comment the `#define SHOW_KEY_EVENTS` above and uncomment the `#define SHOW_VOLTAGE` stanza.
 This will enable code that continually calls `printfloat()` for a calculation that estimates the voltage on the `ADC_IN` pin.

 Because the boxcar is 32 samples wide, and because new samples are only taken ten times per second, it will take about three seconds to converge on any new value.
 If you start the code with the potentiometer on full, it will gradually display values between zero and (approximately) 2.9.
 If you change the potentiometer, it will take another three seconds to converge on the new value.
+You can speed this up or slow it down by changing how quickly the timer refreshes.
+Remember, the ADC supports only up to 100kHz.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 7 Digital-to-Analog Conversion (30 Points Total)